About expiring data

 Data in a column can have an optional expiration date called TTL (time to live).
 The client request specifies a TTL value, defined in seconds, for the data.
 TTL data is marked with a tombstone after the requested amount of time has expired.
-After data is marked with a tombstone, the data is automatically removed during the normal compaction defined by the gc_grace_seconds and repair processes.
+A tombstone exists for gc_grace_seconds.
+After data is marked with a tombstone, the data is automatically removed during the normal compaction and repair processes.

 Use CQL to set the TTL for data.